Backup solution - rsnapshot¶

 /dev/sda1 on /mnt/backup type ext2 (rw,relatime)

 - Next create a directory that must exist for the backup to continue on the mounted drive.
-We are using a folder called "storage" for this example:
+You use a folder called "storage" for this example:

 sudo mkdir /mnt/backup/storage